PPI++: Efficient Prediction-Powered Inference: Equivalence to confidence sets from testing

 \section{Equivalence to confidence sets from testing}

-As we discuss in the introduction, the original PPI algorithm~\cite{AngelopoulosBaFaJoZr23} constructs confidence sets by looping through each $\theta \in \R^d$ and individually testing the null that $\nabla L(\theta) = 0$.
+As we discuss in the introduction, the original PPI algorithm~\cite{AngelopoulosBaFaJoZr23} constructs confidence sets by testing the null that $\nabla L(\theta) = 0$ individually for each $\theta \in \R^d$.
 A few special cases, including means, one-dimensional quantiles, and linear regression coefficients, admit efficient implementations; however, the general algorithm is intractable.
 Algorithm~\ref{alg:general_ppi}, on the other hand, is computationally straightforward.
 This computational efficiency comes at no cost in terms of statistical power: we show that the confidence sets from Theorem~\ref{theorem:normality} with $\lambda = 1$ are asymptotically equivalent to a careful choice of confidence sets~\eqref{eq:CPP-original} obtained by testing $\nabla L(\theta) = 0$.

 To conduct the comparison, we study the asymptotic distribution of the test statistics the two approaches rely on.
 Because the original prediction-powered inference only considers the unweighted variant ($\lambda = 1$), we focus on the estimate~\eqref{eq:ppi} and not~\eqref{eq:ppi-lambda}.
 Theorem~\ref{theorem:normality} suggests that given any estimate $\Sigmahat \cp \Sigma$, we consider the test statistic